Kerala lesbian couple forcibly separated by parents, reunited in High Court

 Soon however, Noora’s family including her mother, grandparents and aunt, reached Adila’s relative’s house and forcefully took Noora away.
 At this point, Adila’s father — who had returned to Kerala from Saudi Arabia a couple of days earlier — physically restrained Adila while Noora’s family dragged her away.
 Vanaja Collective came to know about the incident while it was happening and called the Binanipuram police, who arrived at Adila’s relative’s house.
 But by then, Noora had been taken away by her family.
 The police rescued Adila and housed her at a shelter home.

-Adila’s friend and Vanaja Collective member Dhanya, a witness to Noora being forcefully taken away, said they were scared that Noora will be subjected to physical and sexual abuse.
+Adila’s friend Dhanya, a witness to Noora being forcefully taken away, said they were scared that Noora will be subjected to physical and sexual abuse.
 “Noora’s aunt had said that ‘this will change once she senses the pleasure from a male,” Dhanya said.

 On May 27, Vanaja Collective and Adila approached the Thamarassery police in Calicut to file a complaint against Noora’s family — but the police refused to register an FIR claiming this was a family matter and they couldn’t intervene.
 The Binanipuram CI who had helped the couple earlier meanwhile was sent a video from Noora’s family; the video, which was shown to Adila, had Noora standing next to her mother and saying, “My name is Noora, I am a lesbian, and my partner’s name is Adila.
 I need assurance that she is safe, I am safe here.”
 However, Noora’s location was unknown.